margnus1/memorax/README.md

    can find on your path.
 If that version happens to be Python 3 or above, the installation will warn you that Tkinter was not found, even when it is installed.
-In order to be able to use the GUI, you must manually specify the path to Python ver. >= 2.6 < 3.0.
-For
+In order to be able to use the GUI, you must manually specify the path to Python 2.
+For example:
-   example:

     $ ./configure PYTHON=/usr/bin/python2